Info to Ask for When

 - New patient forms

 Transition Primavera Package

-After you’ve made it through your dental practice transition, meaning the closing is behind you and you’re settled (and hopefully happy) seeing patients, then it’s time to finalize a more comprehensive marketing plan for your first year.
-Marketing projects and endeavors that we suggest adding to your transition plan beyond your logo, website, and transition letter include stationery, internal and referral marketing pieces, a banner, and digital marketing, including dental SEO and PPC.
+After you’ve made it through your dental practice transition, meaning the closing is behind you and you’re settled (and hopefully happy) seeing patients, then it’s time to finalize a more comprehensive dental marketing plan for your first year.
+Dental marketing projects and endeavors that we suggest adding to your transition plan beyond your logo, website, and transition letter include stationery, internal and referral marketing pieces, a banner, and digital marketing, including dental SEO and dental PPC.
 Our Transition Primavera Package has everything you need!

 Allocate sufficient funds from your loan for a viable transition marketing campaign, just as you would when starting up a new practice.
 Your future self will thank you!